Don’t Make Assumptions

 About a trans person’s sexual orientation and realize they are separate aspects of identity.

 Listen & Learn

-Ask for and use preferred pronouns she, he and they.
+Ask for and use the pronouns that the person uses.
 It’s not that hard.
 Also respect the use of non-binary or gender queer instead of “transgender.”

 What’s in a Name?